MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-security/deployr-security-https.md

 DeployR allows for HTTPS within a connection encrypted by TLS and/or SSL.

++ In DeployR Enterprise for Microsoft R Server 2016 (v8.0.5), both the DeployR web server and APIs calls and utilities support TLS 1.2 and SSL by default.

 + In DeployR 8.0.0, only SSL is supported.

-+ In DeployR Enterprise for Microsoft R Server 2016 (v8.0.5), both the  TLS 1.2 and SSL are supported.

 For security reasons, we strongly recommended that SSL/TLS be enabled in **all production environments.**  Since we cannot ship SSL/TLS certificates for you, SSL/TLS protocols on DeployR are disabled by default.